 The company donates 5% of profits to charity, organizes things like litter-picks and other planet-friendly events, make dog toys and chews out of recycled and upcycled materials, and even offer compostable poop bags made from corn.
 It would be great if they also provided a plant-based food option, so get in touch with their team if you want to give them a little encouragement.

-Sadly, Beco don’t currently have a distributor in the US.
-So, if you’re keen on this one, consider doing us all a favor and setting up an import business!
+Sadly, Beco has no U.S. distributor.
+So, if you’re keen on this one, do us all a favor and set up an import business!

 More runners-up for the best dog food!

-Some other companies worthy of mention as good options for dog food include Instinct.
+Some other companies worthy of mention as good options for dog food include Instinct (View Price on Amazon).
 This company sources meat from cage-free poultry and pigs, and free-range bison and cows, all from US farmers, as well as free-range lamb and venison from Australia and New Zealand and rabbit from Italy and France.
 The rest of their ingredients are mostly sourced in the US.

-Vital Essentials are also worth checking out.
+Vital Essentials (View Price on Amazon) are also worth checking out.
 This company claims to use only suppliers who adhere to humane and ethical handling and slaughter practices, with beef sourced from cows raised on pasture in Wisconsin, fish and boar caught in the wild, and rabbits raised on Amish family farms.

 As mentioned earlier, my top recommendation for eco-friendly, healthy dog food (if you want to feed your dog meat) is to use the Honest Kitchen base mixes and add locally sourced, high-quality meat.
-Or, for an even bigger environmental impact, transition your pup to a balanced plant-based diet.
+To really reduce the environmental impact, though, transition your pup to a balanced plant-based diet.